gorenje/backend/README.md

     kubectl create -f stackpoint.deployment.yaml

+To check whether stuff is up and running:

+    kubectl get deployments --all-namespaces=true

 While waiting for all the servers to spin up, you can have a quick look at the ingress that are going to be created: